 The majority of gallbladder-related issues revolve around gallstones, which are hardened pieces of bile.
 Gallstones come in two forms – cholesterol stones – those made up of more cholesterol than bilirubin, and pigment stones, which are mostly bilirubin.
 The most common causes of gallstones include excess weight, rapid weight loss, birth control pills, pregnancy, family history, diabetes, and liver disease.
 Gallbladder disease affects women (who are affected by hormonal changes during pregnancy, hence increased symptomatic gallstones during and after pregnancy) more than it does men.

 The most common form of gallbladder disease is cholecystitis – the inflammation of the gallbladder.
 Acute cholecystitis represents short-term inflammation, while chronic cholecystitis is inflammation that continues over several months or years.
 Acute cholecystitis can be caused by gallstones, excessive alcohol consumption, certain medications, and benign or malignant tumors.
 Chronic cholecystitis often results from a series of many acute attacks and typically leads to the shrinkage of the gallbladder and its inability to store or release bile.
 Complications of acute cholecystitis can include gangrene, due to restricted blood flow, and an abscess, both of which can be very dangerous.

-One of most serious complications related to gallbladder disease and gallstones happens when a stone shoots out of the gallbladder and blocks the opening to the common bile duct.
+One of the most serious complications related to gallbladder disease and gallstones happens when a stone shoots out of the gallbladder and blocks the opening to the common bile duct.
 In addition to pain, bile outflow is completely occluded.
-This leads to life-threatening infection (known as sepsis).
-This is a medical emergency requiring rapid evaluation, initiation of broad-spectrum antibiotics and immediate extraction of the stones impacted in the common bile ducts.
+This leads to a life-threatening infection (known as sepsis).
+This is a medical emergency requiring rapid evaluation, initiation of broad-spectrum antibiotics, and immediate extraction of the stones impacted in the common bile ducts.

 Furthermore, the gallbladder may become inflamed and potentially burst.
 Gangrene or an abscess may form, both of which could be fatal if left untreated.
 Many patients will show symptoms of jaundice or yellowing of the skin.